FARN-Design/easysymbolsicons/README.txt

 1. Go to the Easy Icon Fonts settings page in the WordPress admin view.
 2. Under the "Font Select" tab, upload your custom fonts or select from the default fonts.
 3. Save your settings.
-4. In the WordPress block editor, add the `eif-icon` block to your content.
+4. In the WordPress block editor, add the `esi-icon` block to your content.
 5. Click the block to open the icon selector and choose your desired icon.

 == Screenshots ==